A man can fail many times, but he isn’t a failure until he begins to blame somebody else. John Burroughs

 We blame violence on computer games and movies, we blame the economic crisis on greedy bankers rather than the homeowner that lied about his income to get the largest home loan possible and we blame obesity on fast food.

-Instead of facing up to the real truth (that we have made poor choices in life) we try to find someone or something else to blame or vilify.
+Instead of facing up to the real truth (that we have made poor choices in life) we try to find someone or something else to blame.

 But getting back to investing.